open-rcp/rcp/docs/architecture.md

 ## System Architecture

-The Rust Control Protocol (RCP) is organized as a modular service-oriented system with several components that work together:
+The Rust/Remote Control Protocol (RCP) is organized as a modular service-oriented system with several components that work together:

 ```
 ┌─────────────────┐    ┌─────────────┐       ┌─────────────┐